Dan is a "backyard mechanic" who has always done his own auto repairs whether on motorcycles, boats, cars, or even

 We had decided that we wished to buy a Safari Trek motorhome, which has a floor plan decidedly different from anything else on the market.
 The problem was that there was absolutely nothing in our area that we could look at and inspect to see if it was what we actually wanted.
 We've owned two motorhomes in the past and had some idea of what we wanted in the mechanics and amenities, but this one was far different than anything we had ever owned or seen.

 We had a decision to make, then, in what we were willing to risk.
-Once a deal is struck and monies paid it is likely to be impossible to change your mind when a vehicle is seen in person.
+Once a deal is struck and money is paid, it is likely to be impossible to change your mind when a vehicle is seen in person.
 We made a $1,000 down payment and spent $500 in airfare before ever seeing our new rig - a good deal of money to us and something we could not reasonably hope to recoup if we didn't like it.

 In addition, there are scammers everywhere on the net and it is entirely possible to have your money disappear down a black hole, never to be seen again.
 There are steps that can be taken that will go a long ways to eliminating this possibility (more on that later), but it will always exist and you must be willing to take that risk.
 If it is a matter of life and death that you buy a vehicle, best accept a more expensive but local deal.
 In our case, the loss of the purchase monies and RV would put a stop forever to dreams of touring the country during our retirement, but it would not cause us to lose a job, go homeless, or hungry.
 With all the precautions I could think of, it became a risk that was acceptable to us.